 We utilized CDR data to develop a predictive model that estimates the intercity travel volume, link-based speed, and its relationship with road roughness conditions, which could help road authorities lower the costs of monitoring road conditions.
 We analyzed CDR data by combining them with the road roughness conditions that were evaluated based on the International Roughness Index (IRI) and a smartphone application, BumpRecorder*.

 * BumpRecorder is a smartphone application that measures pavement roughness.

 Pilot Study (ongoing)

 The digital footprints left by mobile phones can be gathered, analyzed, and used to develop better policies and provide critical information in emergency circumstances.
-We have been conducting a pilot study to understand how we can utilize CDR data to control the spread of infectious diseases by tracing patient trajectories.
+We have been conducting a pilot study to understand how we can utilize CDR data to control the spread of infectious diseases.
 This is an ongoing project and part of the Cooperation of Space Science, Earth Science, Satellite Development, and Geospatial Data Processing between The University of Tokyo and the Rwanda Utilities Regulatory Authority.

 Collaborators: Rwanda Utilities Regulatory Authority, Space Edge Lab.
 Co.,Ltd

 Understanding Human Mobility Seasonality – Bangladesh

 Project on the Revision and Updating of the Strategic Transport Plan for Dhaka